awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 + AWS Secrets Manager
 + AWS Systems Manager

 We recommend that you add endpoints for every service to your VPC using the following instructions\.
-However, you can use any solution that makes it possible for your VPC to communicate with AWS service endpoints\.
+However, you can use any solution that lets your VPC communicate with AWS service endpoints\.
 For example, you can use Network Address Translation \(NAT\) or AWS Direct Connect\.

 **To configure endpoints for AWS services with which RDS Custom works**